apache/usergrid/docs/user-management/user-management.md

 * [Permissions and roles](../security-and-auth/using-permissions.html)

 ## Social connections
 To create a rich social graph, your app needs to be able to create connections between users.
-API BaaS makes this process lightweight by allowing you to create social connections and generic entity connections between users to model relationships by working with simple URI paths.
+Usergrid makes this process lightweight by allowing you to create social connections and generic entity connections between users to model relationships by working with simple URI paths.

 For example, you could create a 'likes' relationship between two users with a POST: